iluwatar/java-design-patterns/poison-pill/README.md

 > Poison Pill is a known message structure that ends the message exchange.

 **Programmatic Example**

+In this Java example, the Poison Pill serves as a shutdown signal within message queues, demonstrating effective thread management and consumer communication.

 Let's define the message structure first.
 There's interface `Message` and implementation `SimpleMessage`.